Feature Responsiveness Scores: Model-Agnostic Explanations for Recourse: Abstract

 \section{Abstract}

-Machine learning models routinely automate decisions in applications like lending and hiring.
-In such settings, consumer protection rules require companies that deploy models to explain predictions to decision subjects.
-These rules are motivated, in part, by the belief that explanations can promote \emph{recourse} by revealing information that individuals can use to contest or improve their outcomes.
-In practice, many companies comply with these rules by providing individuals with a list of the most important features for their prediction, which they identify based on feature importance scores from feature attribution methods such as SHAP or LIME.
-In this work, we show how these practices can undermine consumers by highlighting features that would not lead to an improved outcome and by explaining predictions that cannot be changed.
-We propose to address these issues by highlighting features based on their \emph{responsiveness score} -- i.e., the probability that an individual can attain a target prediction by changing a specific feature.
-We develop efficient methods to compute responsiveness scores for any model and any dataset.
-We conduct an extensive empirical study on the responsiveness of explanations in lending.
-Our results show that standard practices in consumer finance can backfire by presenting consumers with \emph{reasons without recourse}, and demonstrate how our approach improves consumer protection by highlighting responsive features and identifying fixed predictions.
+Consumer protection rules require companies that deploy models to automate decisions in high-stakes settings to explain predictions to decision subjects.
+These rules are motivated, in part, by the belief that explanations can promote \emph{recourse} by revealing information that decision subjects can use to contest or overturn their predictions.
+In practice, companies provide individuals with a list of principal reasons based on feature importance derived from methods like SHAP and LIME.
+In this work, we show how common practices can fail to provide recourse and propose to highlight features based on their \emph{responsiveness}---the probability that a decision subject can attain a target prediction through an arbitrary intervention on the feature.
+We develop efficient methods to compute responsiveness scores for any model and actionability constraints.
+We show that standard practices in lending can undermine decision subjects by highlighting unresponsive features and explaining predictions that are fixed.